• Skip to main content

 This is a pretty versatile recipe that you can change up according to you favorite flavors.

-• Adding ¼ cup of chopped pecans or walnuts is a great addition to this pear banana bread and will give it a little crunch.
+• Adding ¼ cup of chopped pecans or walnuts is a great addition to this vegan pear banana bread and will give it a little crunch.

 • Adding ⅓ cup of dark chocolate chips is a tasty way to make this bread into more of a dessert.